1

 ating a multiscale representation—we will refer to this principle as scale

-separation and study in subsequent Chapters why it cal also help deal with a
+separation and study in subsequent Chapters why it can also help deal with

 putational experiments showed that Fukushima’s architecture was able to